build-trust/ockam-documentation/reference/command/nodes.md

     ...
 ```

-Later in this guide, we’ll explore other commands that interact with pre-defined services.
+Later in this guide, we'll explore other commands that interact with pre-defined services.
 For example every node created with `ockam` command starts a secure channel listener at the address `/service/api`, which allows other nodes to create mutually authenticated secure channels with it.

 ## Spaces

 Ockam Spaces are an infinitely scalable Ockam [<mark style="color:blue;">Nodes</mark>](nodes.md#nodes) in the cloud.
 Ockam Orchestrator can create, manage, and scale spaces for you.
 Like other nodes, Spaces offer services.
-For example, you can create projects within a space, invite team mates to it, or attach payment subscriptions.
+For example, you can create projects within a space, invite teammates to it, or attach payment subscriptions.

-When your run `ockam enroll` for the first time, we create a space for your to host your projects.
+When your run `ockam enroll` for the first time, we create a space for you to host your projects.

 ```
 » ockam enroll